raymond-1227/raymond-1227/README.md

 ### About Me

-It has been moved to my website, [click here](https://raymond.wtf) to teleport!
+It has been moved to my website, [click here](https://raymond-1227.github.io) to teleport!
+(Well it was in fact moved to my personal website ever since I started some real weird about mes.)

 ### Basic Coding Information